NeoHW/tp/docs/UserGuide.md

 * When adding tags, if a tag is repeated in the command, it will be added as a single tag.
   E.g. `t/critical t/critical` will be added as a single `critical` tag.
 * If the patient has an existing tag that is provided in the command, it will be logged and shown to the user.
+* An invalid patient index error message will be shown when the patient index meets the above requirements, but is not found in the patient list.

 <box type="info" seamless>
     <b>Note:</b> The addition of tags is cumulative.
 New tags will be added to the existing set of tags for the patient, preserving the previously assigned tags.